imhappyfor/DJ-Tweets/README.md

 ## About

-* With DJ Tweets, you can put put a Twitter user's tweets to music and watch the melody unfold on your screen as you listen.
+* With DJ Tweets, you can put a Twitter user's tweets to music and watch the melody unfold on your screen as you listen.

 ## How It Works